-- A Judge is a Member of a Ground Jury appointed to control a Competition or Event.
-The 1. number and Category of Judges to be appointed as members of a Ground Jury for an International Competition or Event are set forth in the GRs, and the Sport Rules for each - There shall be three (3) Categories of Judges: Official International Judges, International Judges and International Candidate Judges or as otherwise defined in the Sport Rules.
-2 The necessary qualifications for each Category are set forth in the Sport Rules for each - NFs are required to send to the FEI the names, qualifications and nationality of persons who 3. are recommended to exercise the functions and fulfil the duties required of International Judges and International Candidate Judges for the first time, according to the requirements set forth in the Sport Rules for each Discipline. - In special circumstances and by decision of the relevant Technical Committee, this age limit - Judges in each Category may not fill appointments at a higher level than set forth in the GRs
+- 1. A Judge is a Member of a Ground Jury appointed to control a Competition or Event.
+The number and Category of Judges to be appointed as members of a Ground Jury for an International Competition or Event are set forth in the GRs, and the Sport Rules for each Discipline. - There shall be three (3) Categories of Judges: Official International Judges, International Judges and International Candidate Judges or as otherwise defined in the Sport Rules.
+The necessary qualifications for each Category are set forth in the Sport Rules for each Discipline. - 3.
+NFs are required to send to the FEI the names, qualifications and nationality of persons who are recommended to exercise the functions and fulfil the duties required of International Judges and International Candidate Judges for the first time, according to the requirements set forth in the Sport Rules for each Discipline. - 4.
+Judges in each Category may not fill appointments at a higher level than set forth in the GRs or the relevant Sport Rules.